HengLan/SiamFC-PyTorch/README.md

   * you can also change whihc net for evaluation in `run_Train_SiamFC.py`

 ## Results
 I tested the trained model on OTB-100 using a Nvidia 1080 GPU.
 The results and comparisons to the original implementation are shown in the below image.
+The running speed of our implementation is <b>82 fps</b>.
 Note that, both models are trained from stratch.

 ![image](/imgs/result.PNG)